IEC 62196: Published standards

+Specification 62196-7: Vehicle adapter is in development (publication expected in 2026), as well as other specifications and updates (as of December 2025).

-IEC 62196-1
+IEC 62196-1 General requirements

 Contents

 IEC 62196-1 provides a general description of the interface between an electric vehicle and a charging station as well as general mechanical and electrical requirements and tests for plugs, socket-outlets, vehicle connectors and vehicle inlets that are intended to be used for EV charging.
 It does not describe specific designs, which can be found in the other parts of the standard.

 History

 The first edition, IEC 62196-1:2003, was published in 2003.
 This edition was applicable to plugs, socket-outlets, connectors, inlets and cable assemblies for AC and DC charging of electric vehicles with rated voltages and rated currents as follows: